FAQ

 Q: It's only a show.
 Get a life!

-A: Okay, William Shatner once said that, but it was in a skit and he only quoted a truism among people who decry Trek as mindless entertainment.
+A: Okay, William Shatner once said that, but it was in a skit and he only quoted a truism among people who denigrate Trek as mindless entertainment.
 Star Trek fans will lack social acceptance as long as the prejudice about them being overweight male computer nerds in their parents' basement is further disseminated.
 No one would say "Get a life!" to someone who is into rock music, motorcycles or mainstream sports, pastimes that are all commonly rated as "adult", "cool" or at least "acceptable".
 If you don't like what I'm doing, give me real reasons or shut up.
 Be tolerant.
-I don't insult you because of your dedication to a hobby either.
+I don't disparage you because of your dedication to a hobby either.

 Canon